Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- Debian
 	- Ubuntu

-4. Which of the following stements correctly
+4. Which of the following statements correctly describe KALI LINUX ?
+Select three answers.
+(KALI LINUX is a trademark of OffSec.)

-4.
+	- KALI LINUX should be used on a virtual machine.
+	- KALI LINUX was created specifically to be used with penetration testing and digital forensics.

+5.